dmarticus/hackage-theme/README.md

-# Hoogle Theme
+# hackage Theme

-Theme for VSCode that matches the source code styling used by [Hoogle](https://hoogle.haskell.org/), the Haskell search engine.
+Theme for VSCode that matches the source code styling used by [hackage](https://hackage.haskell.org/), the Haskell search engine.